lacyyy/DZSimulator/README.md

 ## <ins>Download</ins>

-**Please note that this is a very early version and can contain bugs!
-If you encounter any, please report them to me through this page's "Issues" tab or through my [Twitter DMs](https://twitter.com/lacyyycs)!**
+**If you encounter any bugs, please report them to me through this page's "Issues" tab or through my [Twitter/X DMs](https://twitter.com/lacyyycs)!**

 You can download the newest version of DZSimulator for Windows [**here**](https://github.com/lacyyy/DZSimulator/releases/latest).

-Adding a download for GNU/Linux machines is planned in the future!
+Adding a download for GNU/Linux is planned in the future!
-Using DZSimulator in the web browser might be possible in the future too!

 ## You can stop reading here if you just want to try out DZSimulator!